-Rebecca Scott, considered one of the foremost Latin American historians in the country, has been selected as the Henry Russel Lecturer for 2012 — one of the university’s highest honors for a senior member of its active faculty.
+James S. House, a world-renowned scholar who has been a leader in recognizing and demonstrating that health and illness are influenced by psychosocial processes, has been selected as the Henry Russel Lecturer for 2013 — one of the university’s highest honors for a senior member of its active faculty.

-In addition, three faculty researchers will receive the Henry Russel Award, one of the highest honors the university bestows upon junior faculty.
+In addition, two faculty researchers will receive the Henry Russel Award, one of the highest honors the university bestows upon junior faculty.
 They are:

-The honorees are selected by the Russel Awards Faculty Advisory Committee, chaired by Janet Weiss, dean of the Horace Rackham School of Graduate Studies.
+The honorees are selected by the Russel Awards Faculty Advisory Committee, chaired by Janet Weiss, dean of the Rackham Graduate School.

-The Henry Russel Lectureship, established in 1925, is awarded each year to a U-M professor in recognition of exceptional achievements in research, scholarship and/or creative endeavors, and an outstanding record of teaching, mentoring and service.
-Scott will present the Russel Lecture at 4 p.m.
-Feb.
-23 in Rackham Amphitheatre.
+The Henry Russel Lectureship is awarded each year to a U-M professor in recognition of exceptional achievements in research, scholarship or creative endeavors, and an outstanding record of teaching, mentoring and service.
+House will present the Russel Lecture March 14.

-The Russel award recognizes mid-career faculty who have demonstrated an impressive record of accomplishment in scholarship and/or creativity, and in teaching.
+The Russel Award recognizes mid-career faculty who have demonstrated an impressive record of accomplishment in scholarship or creativity, and in teaching.

 The Russel Award and the Henry Russel Lectureship were established in 1925 with a bequest from Henry Russel of Detroit who received three degrees from U-M.